If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 Aimdoc’s core focus:

-The key distinction: Speed-to-Rep vs Speed-to-Demo
+The key distinction: Speed-to-Rep vs Speed-to-Value

 Both tools can help you convert inbound.
 But the optimization target is different: